dshadoff/MiSTer_Screenshot/README.md

 out how to do it easily, you will need to:
  1. Install CircuitPython from here: https://circuitpython.org/board/adafruit_trrs_trinkey_m0/
- 2. Once that is installed, and your Trinkey shows up on your computer as a USB drvie called "CIRCUITPY", you can install the codecontained in the "src" folder in this archive.
+ 2. Once that is installed, and your Trinkey shows up on your computer as a USB drvie called "CIRCUITPY", you can install the code contained in the "src" folder in this archive.

 All I really changed was to define the GPIO and key combination that is generated, so you can modify it as you please.